 Most people know the Doberman as a black dog with brown markings.
 This is the most popular and the most often seen hair color.
 But some people are surprised to find out that the Doberman is also born in other colors.

 The 5 different coat colors are:

-The most common Doberman hair color is the traditional black and tan, (sometimes called black and rust).
+The most common Doberman hair color is the black and tan which is sometimes called black and rust.
 In a healthy dog, it looks shiny and sleek.

 Black & Tan Doberman | Red Doberman

 Blue Doberman | Fawn Doberman

 The Doberman dog is also born in a fawn color and a blue color which is seen much less often.

-These last two Doberman colors, the greys, and fawns are sometimes discouraged from breeding and are considered a disqualifying fault in some dog shows.
+These last two Doberman colors, the greys, and fawns are sometimes discouraged from breeding.
+They are considered a disqualifying fault in some dog shows.
 Even so it’s felt that these dogs are not inferior to the reds or blacks if good breeding is present.

 The White Doberman

 Lastly and much more rare is the Doberman with white or light colored cream fur.
-The white doberman pinscher was created from inbreeding and are considered a partial albino doberman.
+The white Doberman pinscher came from inbreeding and is considered a partial albino Doberman.
 The first documented albino Doberman, Sheba, was born on November 10, 1976.
 White Dobermans today descend from Sheba who was inbred to create more albino Dobermans.

 It’s common knowledge that these white Dobermans have health problems and behavioral issues.
-They are known to have skin and eye sight problems, like photosensitivity.
-Beware that because of it’s poor vision and the dog being unsure of its surroundings.
+They have skin and eye sight problems, like photosensitivity.
+Because of its poor vision and the dog being unsure of its surroundings.
 This can lead to aggressive behavior, like fear biting.
-As a result, some countries have banned the breeding of this dog mutation and breeders are encouraged not to breed for this color.
+As a result, some countries have banned the breeding of this dog mutation, and breeders are encouraged not to breed for this color.
 It is seen as inhumane to the dog, due to the serious health concerns.